TencentAILabHealthcare/scPROTEIN/README.md

 python3 train.py
 ```

-Afger stage 2, the learned cell embedding "scPROTEIN_embedding.npy" will be saved in folder './scPROTEIN/'
+Afger stage 2, the learned cell embedding will be saved in folder './scPROTEIN/'

 4.Evaluate the learned cell embeddings.